airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-airbyte-cloud-notifications.md

 # Manage notifications

-This page provides guidance on how to manage notifications for Airbyte Cloud, allowing you to stay up-to-date on the activities in your workspace.
+This page provides guidance on how to manage notifications for Airbyte, allowing you to stay up-to-date on the activities in your workspace.

 ## Notification Event Types